refined-github/refined-github/readme.md

   Demo screenshots/gifs style guide
 #####################################

-- Hide or delete irrelevant DOM elements to give an uncluttered preview of the feature
+- Try cleaning up the page by disabling nearby features or hiding clutter, e.g. everything below this tab bar has been hidden: https://user-images.githubusercontent.com/1402241/55089736-d94f5300-50e8-11e9-9095-329ac74c1e9f.png
-- Zoom on the page if the changes are small
+- If possible, zoom at 200% before taking a screenshot (native retina screens are fine at 100%)
-- Re-use the "Before"/"After" arrows from https://user-images.githubusercontent.com/1402241/34438653-f66535a4-ecda-11e7-9406-2e1258050cfa.png
+- If changes are subtle, add a before/after comparison using the arrows from https://user-images.githubusercontent.com/1402241/34438653-f66535a4-ecda-11e7-9406-2e1258050cfa.png
 - Include some visual context if the feature targets small UI elements, e.g.: https://user-images.githubusercontent.com/1402241/108955170-52d48080-7633-11eb-8979-67e0d3a53f16.png

 Thanks for contributing! 🦋🙌